 We're going to write down what you say, put it all together and give it to the Evergreen Park village board, the body that has the ultimate final say in what will happen to the Plaza site.
 That way it becomes part of the public record.
 And when it comes time to consider a formal plan for the Plaza, we're going to remind everyone, including the village board members, what was said at this meeting.
 If the community's input is ignored without explanation or justification, we will point that out.
 Then it will be up to all of us to hold those responsible – or irresponsible, as the case may be – to account at the ballot box.

 The redevelopment of The Plaza site, should it occur, will likely be the single most significant rearrangement of the Evergreen Park landscape in our lifetimes, and I mean that from visual, sensory and fiscal points of view.
-The loss of the Martinique to Walmart and the bulldozing of the golf course along Western Avenue to make way for a strip mall are significant, but as the old sign in Beverly notes, the Plaza IS the place in Evergreen Park.
+The loss of the Martinique to and the but as the old sign in Beverly notes, the Plaza IS the place in Evergreen Park.

 Let's figure out together how to make it The Place again, and make Evergreen Park the capital of the Southwest Side.